CAWebPublishing/CAWeb/README.md

 </p>

 # Getting Started
-### If you're not subscribing to the CAWeb Publishing Service
+If your organization is moving to WordPress CMS for your web site, but you are not subscribing to the CAWeb Publishing Service, you'll need cloud hosting and the State Template child theme.
+Here are the steps:
-1. Get a WordPress instance from yourself or create a wordpress instance on your own server.
-Here's a good guide on [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-install-wordpress-with-lamp-on-ubuntu-16-04).
+1. Procure AWS hosting and install WordPress (takes about 5 minutes).
+We don't recommend on-premise hosting as it is generally more expensivie to procure and maintain.
+However, if you are determined to host on-prem, here's a good guide from [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-install-wordpress-with-lamp-on-ubuntu-16-04).
 2. Purchase a Divi license from [Elegant Themes](https://www.elegantthemes.com/join/) and dowload the theme.
 3. Upload the Divi theme to your new WordPress instance.
 4. Download the latest release of the [CAWeb theme](https;//github.com/Office-of-Digital-Innovation/CAWeb/releases/).
 (You must be part the the Office of Digital Innovation Organization on Github)